leobarreiro/generator-springboot-api/README.md

 This generator allows to integrate the springboot REST API with:
 * PostgreSQL
 * RabbitMQ
+* Apache Kafka
 * Redis-cache
 * InfluxDB for metrics

 ## Additionally, this generator creates:
+* A complete docker stack with all depedencies (including all the integrations above listed)
-* Postman collection
+* A Postman collection with requests configured
-* Curl requests
+* A set of curl requests

 # How to use